wolfSSL/wolfBoot/docs/keystore.md

 Returns the number of slots in the keystore.
 At least one slot should be populated if you want to authenticate your firmware today.
-The interface assumes that the slots are numbered sequencially, from zero to `keystore_num_pubkeys() - 1`.
+The interface assumes that the slots are numbered sequentially, from zero to `keystore_num_pubkeys() - 1`.
 Accessing those slots through this API should always return a valid public key.